WatWowMap/ReactMap/README.md

 3. `yarn install`
 4. Generate Masterfile `yarn generate`
 5. Create your config (`cp server/configs/config.example.json server/configs/config.json`)
+6. Run your migrations (`yarn migrate:latest`)
+- This will create a `users` table, would highly recommend putting this in your manual db that has nests/portals/sessions/etc
+- A sessions table will automatically be created in the specified db after the next step, be sure you've selected the correct db in the config!
+- `yarn migrate:rollback` will rollback any migrations, be sure you know what you're doing to avoid data loss!
-6. `yarn start`
+7. `yarn start`
 ## Dev Instructions
-1. Follow steps 1-5 above
+1. Follow steps 1-6 above
 2. Open two consoles
 3. `yarn dev` in one, starts the server with nodemon
 4. `yarn watch` in the other, this automatically re-compiles your bundle for faster development.

 ## Coming Soon
 - Searching
-- Discord Login
 - User Profile/Control Panel
+- Expanded filtering menus